gracewitter/100DaysOfCode/log.md

 **Thoughts** happy that the form is finally done and that I put in some solid work

 **Link(s) to work**
-[FCC Survey Form Project] (### Day 11 15/10/18
+[FCC Survey Form Project] (https://codepen.io/gracewitter/pen/pxWgBJ)

+### Day 13 17/10/18

-**Today's Progress**: Finished anki decks, mostly finished survey form
+**Today's Progress**: Finished anki decks, codecademy lesson, planned out landing page, got stuck on responsive menu

-**Thoughts** getting the javascript to work was tricky for me and I had to go back to the tutorial quite a lot, but i'm happy with it. just have to finish the styles now
+**Thoughts** I'm frustrated that my menu isn't working; the links don't display when you click on the icon, but i'm sure i'll have it up and running soon

 **Link(s) to work**
-[FCC Survey Form Project] (https://codepen.io/gracewitter/pen/pxWgBJ))
+[FCC Product Landing Page] (https://codepen.io/gracewitter/pen/QZmwdg)